 Some background on our Jensen Motors-research project: With a solid background in cultural studies, work on cultural heritage, on communication and on comics narratives, I am co-ordinating a pilot-study into vintage cars as living cultural heritage based on the example of Jensen cars in Sweden.
 We want to find out more about the organisation and communication of enthusiasts around their veteran cars.
 As that is a huge field, a small first study looks into Jensen Motors and the culture, communications and activities around the marque: because even with the company gone, the culture around their cars remains very much alive.
 The results from our research will be turned into a documentary comic, later, to honour the visual qualities of the case!
 Just writing a report on our findings would be rather boring, instead the idea is to show and tell.

-This project is divided into two parts: The first part focuses on Jensen culture and cars in Sweden - our pilot study.
-Around this first part, the more general narrative on the company, car production, the demise of Jensen Motors Ltd, and the continuing active culture around Jensen cars will be researched and told together with Berthold Kleta and Peter Bauersfeld, Hamburg.
+This project is divided into two parts: The first part focuses on Jensen culture and cars in Sweden - the pilot study.
+Around this first part, the more general narrative on the company, car production, the demise of Jensen Motors Ltd, and the continuing active culture around Jensen cars will be researched and told.

 For now the focus of this page is on Jensen cars in Sweden and the life and culture around them.
-This page presents the most important of the information, we get and work with.
+This page presents the most important of the information gained so far.
 While the project continues, new content will be added.

-And Rejen Classic jensenparts.co.uk is recommended for the more complicated sourcing of specifically Jensen parts.
+And Rejen Classic jensenparts.co.uk was recommended for the more complicated sourcing of specifically Jensen parts.

-Here in Sweden, for spare parts, Anglo Car Spares AB in Getinge has been suggested, they have a facebook page but no homepage has been found so far (date: March 12, 2020)
+Here in Sweden, for spare parts, Anglo Car Spares AB in Getinge has been suggested, they have a facebook page but seemingly no homepage.

 Also mentioned are Chris-Con AB www.bildelar.me/Uppsala-lan/Osthammar/Chris-Con-AB